Updated 30 November 2020

 - flexibilities specific to an apprenticeship standard; we call these ‘temporary discretions’

 These adjustments can apply to integrated degree apprenticeships which are regulated by the Office for Students.
-Breaks or pauses in learning should be in conjunction with the higher education institute’s procedures, so that the EPA still takes place and its outcome is included in the awarding of the degree.
+Breaks or pauses in learning should be in conjunction with the higher education institute’s procedures so that the EPA still takes place and its outcome is included in the awarding of the degree.

 Any flexibilities in this guidance do not change the expected “outcomes” included in the EPA plan.
-These exceptional arrangements will carry on for no longer than strictly necessary to address the immediate issues caused by COVID-19.

 2. General requirements